Rooparam: Personal life

-Born to Chaukharam, Rooparam hails from Chelak in Jaisalmer district.
+Rooparam Dhandev was born to Chaukharam and hails from Chelak in Jaisalmer district.
 He did B.E.
 (Civil) from M.B.M Engineering College in the year 1980.
 On 30 November 1975, he married Jatna Devi.
 They have six daughters and a son together.

 Political career

-In 2013 Rajasthan Legislative Assembly elections, Rooparam contested as an Indian National Congress candidate but was defeated by Bharatiya Janta Party's Chhotu Singh.
+In the 2013 Rajasthan Legislative Assembly elections, Rooparam contested as an Indian National Congress candidate but was defeated by Bharatiya Janta Party's Chhotu Singh.
 But he was able to win in the 2019 elections defeating Sansingh Bhati of BJP.
 He is the MLA from Jaisalmer.

 He along with District Collector Namit Mehta, inaugurated the 2019 Desert Festival.